getporter/porter/CONTRIBUTING.md

 Here are the most common Makefile tasks

+* `build` builds all binaries, porter and internal mixins.
 * `build-porter-client` just builds the porter client for your operating system.
 It does not build the porter-runtime binary.
 Useful when you just want to do a build and don't remember the proper way to call `go build` yourself.
 * `build-porter` builds both the porter client and runtime.
+It does not clean up generated files created by packr, so you usually want to also run `clean-packr`.
 * `install-porter` installs just porter from your bin into **/usr/local/bin**.
 * `install-mixins` installs just the mixins from your bin into **/usr/local/bin**.
 This is useful when you are working on the exec or